vulcan-dev/SDSaves/README.md

 3. To create a new save, type a name in the `Input Box` and click `Add`.
 This will copy your save to the `Saves` folder.
 (Note: You can overwrite a save if you use the same name)

 ## Issues:
 - If you load two saves and spawn in, your player position will be in place of the other save.
-A potential fix is to fully restart the game.
-I'll speak to Zur about it tomorrow, seems to be a game bug.
+To fix this, just relaunch the game.
+As of `v1.1.0f`, it keeps some save data in memory and it doesn't get cleared when you go to the menu.

 Before you use this, just make a backup just in case anything goes wrong.
 I don't see it happening but it's not impossible.